andrasq/node-minisql/README.md

 Api
 ---

-### db = new Db()
+### db = minisql.createConnection( options )

 Create a new database connection manager.
 This is a fast low-cost step, it just sets up internal structures, must still `connect` to the database.

-### db.connect( creds, onConnect(err) )

-Connect to the database, authenticate with the provided credentials, and configure the connection.

-Creds:
+Equivalent to `new Db(options)`.

+Options:
+- user - username to authenticate as.
+Required; no default.
+- password - password for the user.
+No default.
 - host - hostname to connect to.
 The default is localhost at `0.0.0.0`.
 - port - port to connect to.
 Default is `3306`.
-- user - username to authenticate as.
-Required; no default.
-- password - password for the user.
-No default.
 - database - database to connect to, if any.
 No default.
 - setup - TODO: array of sql commands to run before using the connection
 - teardown - TODO: array of sql commands to run before closing the connection

+### db.connect( onConnect(err) )

+Connect to the database, authenticate with the credentials supplied to createConnection, and configure the connection.

 ### db.query( sql, [params], callback(err, result ) )